rarecasescenario/DividendOptimizer2/readme.md

 TODO:
-1. Add different atrtributes: Invested amount, Available Cash
+1. Add different attributes: Invested amount, Available Cash
 2. Design decision page
 3. Build Decision Service for Decision page
-4. Things about Admin override events (holidays, Fed and Bank of Canada Meetings) 5.
+4. Things about Admin override events (holidays, Fed and Bank of Canada Meetings)
+5. Fix the error when no positions